 New York — Motorola joined the growing ranks of cordless phone manufacturers to court PC VoIP users with the release of its T31 series for use with Windows Live Messenger service.

-The T3151 features a base station that can connect to a PC, for placing calls over Windows Live Messenger service, and to a phone jack for placing standard PSTN calls.
+The T3151 feature a base station that can connect to a PC for placing calls over Windows Live Messenger service, and to a phone jack for placing standard PSTN calls.
 It will retail for a suggested $99.99 and will include one handset.

-The phone uses the DECT frequency to provide up to ten hours of talk time and is expandable up to six handsets —the T3101, for a suggested $69.99.
-The handset features a speakerphone, alarm clock, support for caller ID with visual call waiting and is capable of displaying online Messenger contacts on a color LCD, along with a choice of four wallpapers.
+The phone uses the DECT frequency to provide up to 10 hours of talktime and is expandable up to six handsets — the T3101, for a suggested $69.99.
+The handset features a speakerphone, alarm clock, support caller ID with visual call waiting and is capable of displaying online Messenger contacts on a color LCD, along with a choice of four wallpapers.

 Motorola is the third vendor to offer a cordless solution for Windows Live Messenger; Uniden and Philips announced similar products earlier in the year.
 According to Microsoft, Live Messenger has 240 million registered users worldwide.